Vintage Amber Wisconsin Model

-2025 is approaching its end so we thought we would pick out our favorite portraits from the year.
-We'll be adding a portrait every day in December so come back daily!
+2025 is over!
+It was an amazing year at Sun and Silver Photo with so many wonderful clients and creative muses.
+Here, in no particular order, are our favorite Victorian portraits of 2025.
 What makes a portrait a "favorite"?
 Some might say it is all about the image, the subject, lighting and pose.
 But we here at Sun and Silver Photo are all about creating memories.
 So our favorite portraits are not just the final image but they are about the experience of creating the portrait.
-The portrait is about the fun we had, the creative process, the location and the day.…
+The portrait is about the fun we had, the creative process, the location and…

 Continue Reading